 There are constant myths and misconceptions about cosmetic surgery and Botox in particular.
-At Elite Facial Plastic Surgery Rejuvenation Institute, we receive several questions and clients with misleading ideas about Botox.
-Luckily, our plastic surgery specialists are going to clarify the eight most common myths about Botox.
+At Elite Facial Plastic Surgery, we receive several questions and clients with misleading ideas about Botox.
+Luckily, Dr. Dominic, our double board-certified facial plastic surgeon, is going to clarify the eight most common myths about Botox.

 First, here is a quick rundown on the basics of Botox.